 |Adult Rehabilitation Center||We meet the basics of a person's needs including, shelter, food, and clothing.
 All beneficiaries participate in worship services, Bible studies, and a host of other social activities.
 We provide individual counseling, groups, educational opportunities, and work therapy to prepare people to reconnect with their community.
 Our program time is flexible enough to allow us to work with each person at his/her pace.
 We maintain a drug-free environment with in-house and community twelve-step programs available.||Dauphin||Salvation Army Adult Rehabilitation Center||Salvation Army Adult Rehabilitation Center |

-who are experiencing or at risk of homelessness
+- people who are homeless or at risk of homelessness to reach the goal of stable housing

 |Alle-Kiski Area HOPE Center, Inc. - House of Hope||Transitional housing and supportive services to homeless women and women with children who have fled domestic violence.
 Services include life skills education and goal planning geared toward self-sufficiency and obtaining permanent housing by one year.
 Transitional Program takes homeless women (singles or w/ children) &/or homeless women (singles or w/ children) experiencing domestic violence.